 - playing on the soccer team will boost your team-player credentials

 Just remember, metrics and hard data are essential for a resume summary, even for students, so make sure you add a neat statistic to each bullet point.

 Served term on University of Chicago College Council, winning 4700 votes.

 Here are some examples of resume summaries that we hope will inspire you when you come to create your own:

 Example #1: Translator

-This translator candidate’s use of a resume summary will translate into job interviews galore:
+This translator candidate’s resume summary will translate into more job interviews: